splunk/genesys_cloud_ta/docs/ConfigureTelephonyProvidersEdgeInputs/index.md

 - Edges metrics,
 - Phones statuses.

-Collection of trunks, edges and phones details is enabled into [lookups](../Lookups/index.md).

 ## Pre-Requirements

 Before you enable inputs, complete the previous steps in the configuration process: